Written by

 When you take away a privilege, tell your child you know how much she wants it, but what she's doing is not okay.
 For example, if your three-year-old refuses to stop tossing crackers to the dog, remove the crackers and say, "You like to see Rusty eat crackers, but crackers are for people...not dogs.
 Mommy said, 'Stop, no, no, no!' but Eleanor didn't listen to Mommy's words, so...bye-bye crackers.
 No crackers for dogs.
 Now you can get down and play."

 Sometimes the "prized possession" you remove is...you.
-It is time to use the kind ignoring technique (give a teensy cold shoulder to nudge a tot to cooperate): "Mommy does not like it when you say those words.
+It's time to use the kind ignoring technique (give a teensy cold shoulder to nudge a tot to cooperate): "Mommy doesn't like it when you say those words.
 They don't make me laugh.
 They hurt my ears.
 I'm going to the kitchen and I'll be back in a little bit when you remember your nice words."

 Once your child stops the negative behavior, do a little something that is fun to show him that good things happen when he follows the rules.
 Later, you might gossip to Daddy on the phone about when he did good listening and stopped when Mommy said stop.